-- provide the services itself; - have the Primary TNSP provide the services as non-regulated transmission services; or
+- provide the services itself; - have the Primary TNSP provide the services as non-regulated transmission services; or engage a third party to provide the services.

-366 Clause 5.2A.4(a) of the draft Rule.
+Clause 5.2A.4(a) of the draft Rule.
 Note that access to the services provided by means of large dedicated connection assets is regulated under the draft Rule.
 Third party access to large dedicated connection assets is discussed in section D.4.

-367 Clause 5.1.2(c) of the existing Rules states that "nothing in the Rules is to be read or construed as preventing any person from constructing any network or connection assets."
+Clause 5.1.2(c) of the existing Rules states that "nothing in the Rules is to be read or construed as preventing any person from constructing any network or connection assets."